 This program is the first of its kind in New Brunswick, and is designed to fit your work environment.
-Rather than having individual educators travel to workshops (which can be difficult), this program will bring training to educators in their schools, school districts, other locations, at times that are convenient for them!
-By offering the sessions in their daily work environment, the educators learn to see the possibilities of teaching in their own yards.
+Rather than asking individual educators to travel to workshops (which can be difficult), this program brings training to educators wherever they are, at times that are convenient for them!
+By offering workshops to educators in their daily work environment, educators learn to see the possibilities of teaching outside in their own schoolyards.

 Naturehood is a partnership between Nature NB and Nature Canada.
 Through our efforts, we strive to work with schools across New Brunswick, working to educate young minds in urban areas.
 Its goal is connecting people of all ages to nature right where they live — which, in Canada, increasingly means urban centres.
 NatureHood inspires urban residents to connect with nature through celebratory events, educational and stewardship activities and events, and wildlife observation, all set in urban green spaces and Important Bird and Biodiversity Areas (IBA).
 Through strong partnerships with grassroots naturalist clubs and allies across Canada, NatureHood promotes nature awareness at the local level and exposes a new generation of nature lovers, naturalists and citizen scientists to nature all around them.

 Nature NB and the Saint John Naturalists’ Club are working together to conserve migratory birds in southern New Brunswick.